 Southeast Asia is currently a very attractive market for companies involved globally in the e-commerce sector and smaller local players.
 At a turning point in terms of Internet and mobile penetration, the population of Southeast Asia is quickly adapting its behaviors to take advantage of new opportunities available in purchasing products and services online.

-The number of Internet users in Southeast Asia, and particularly in the 6 largest ASEAN countries, add up to create a large untapped market.
-Though the Singaporean e-commerce market is more mature, in Indonesia, Malaysia, Thailand, the Philippines and Vietnam, e-commerce is still at a very early stage and full of opportunities for retailers.
+The number of Internet users in Southeast Asia, and particularly in the 6 largest ASEAN countries, add up to create a largely untapped market.
+Though the Singaporean e-commerce market is more mature and the Malaysian market is more dynamic, in Indonesia, Thailand, the Philippines, and Vietnam, e-commerce is still at a very early stage and remains an important reservoir of growth for ASEAN.

 Trends for e-commerce in Southeast Asia

-The following slide deck provides a general overview to the most interesting trends in e-commerce in Southeast Asia: a large, addressable and maturing market that is particularly well versed into the use of mobile devices and social media.
+The following slide deck provides a general overview of the most interesting trends in e-commerce in Southeast Asia: a large, addressable and maturing market that is particularly well versed in the use of mobile devices and social media.

 Key trends and major players of e-commerce in Southeast Asia

 - A young population, 67% under 35 years old – slide 12

 - …and becoming richer – slide 13

 - Structural shift in the use of Internet in Southeast Asia – slide 14